Darboux evaluations of algebraic Gauss hypergeometric functions: Introduction

-Algebraic solutions of differential equations can be represented by minimal polynomial equations their satisfy \cite{singulm2}, or (if the Galois group is solvable) by nested radical expressions.
-In \cite{WeHuBe}, \cite[Chapter 1]{maintphd}, \cite{kleinvhw} an algorithm is developed to represent algebraic solutions of second order linear differential equations using Klein's theorem.
+Algebraic solutions of differential equations can be represented in several ways.
+For example, by minimal polynomial equations their satisfy \cite{singulm2}, or (if the Galois group is solvable) by nested radical expressions.
+In \cite{WeHuBe}, \cite{kleinvhw} \cite[Chapter 1]{maintphd} an algorithm is developed to represent algebraic solutions of second order linear differential equations using Klein's theorem.
 The representation form is

-where $\phi(x),\theta(x)$ define Klein's morphism in the notation of (\ref{algtransf}), and $H(z)$ is a solution of a corresponding standard hypergeometric equation.
+where $\varphi(x)$ is a rational function, $\theta(x)$ is a radical function that define Klein's pull-back transformation, and $H(z)$ is a solution of a corresponding standard hypergeometric equation.
+The degree of $\varphi(x)$ is equal to the order of the projective monodromy group, that is, 12, 24 or 60 for the three most interesting monodromies.

-We propose to pull-back a hypergeometric equation with a finite monodromy groups to a Fuchsian equation with a cyclic monodromy group.
+We propose to pull-back a hypergeometric equations with a finite monodromy to Fuchsian equations with a cyclic monodromy group.
 Then some hypergeometric solutions are transformed to rather simple radical functions.
 We call a pull-back covering $\phi:D\to \PP^1$ of this kind a {\em Darboux covering}.
 The covering curve $D$ is called a {\em Darboux curve}.
 Identification of algebraic Gauss hypergeometric functions with radical functions on an algebraic curve offers satisfying geometric intuition, especially when the Darboux covering has low degree.
 We use the term {\em Darboux evaluation} to refer to the aspired identification of hypergeometric functions with radical functions.

+The Darboux coverings for hypergeometric equations with finite dihedral projective mondromies have degree 2.
+They are simply $Z=x^2$ if half-integer exponent differences are at $Z=0$ and $Z=\infty$.
+In \cite{tdihedral}, the pulled-back dihedral hypergeometric functions are expressed in terms of power functions and terminating Appell's (double hypergeometric) $F_2$ or $F_3$ sums.